naidneelttil/SkillIssue-Chip8/README.md

 # SkillIssue-Chip8
-writing a skill issue attempt at a Chip 8 emulator in Rust to learn computer architecture and low level compsci
+writing a skill issue attempt at a Chip 8 emulator in Rust ( a language I hardly know ) to learn computer architecture and low level compsci